 Recognition tools are used for automatic detection of different structural elements (joints, connections, beams, plates, welds) and further use them in checks according to industry rules and regulations or custom checks.

-Perform checking according to standard is the quite complicated procedure.
-Besides the huge amount of rules to calculate (which depend on different shapes, materials, and other criteria) additional structure characteristics should be defined:
+Construction safety is a crucial requirement for engineers’ tasks.
+To avoid collapse, each construction must be verified according to global and local industry standards.
+Performing checking according to standards is quite a complicated procedure.
+Besides the massive amount of rules to calculate (which depend on different shapes, materials, and other criteria), additional structure characteristics should be defined:

 - For Beam Buckling – beam buckling length;

 - For Plate Buckling – plate width, length, and direction;

 Manual defining these characteristics is possible only for small models, but still is time-consuming.
 For big models like vessels, it is impossible, for example, in ship models where 100-200 thousand plates are checked using specific standard.

 We believe that characteristics detection routines can be automated.
 For that purpose, SDC Verifier implements a set of Recognition Tools.

 Joints Finder is a powerful tool that helps to find and automatically detect different types of joints (1D, 2DY, 2DZ, 3D, etc.) that are used to find beam member lengths and connections for Joint Check.
 It is used by Beam Member Finder tool to recognize beam member length in 2 directions and by Joint Checks.